 dataclass

-Python’s dataclass decorator gives us a convenient way create a class holding various data, like a struct in C. A bunch of boilerplate functions are automatically added as well, such as __init__, __repr__ and __eq___.
+Python’s dataclass decorator gives us a convenient way create a class holding various data, like a struct in C. A bunch of boilerplate functions could be automatically added when decorated, such as the default three: __init__, __repr__ and __eq___.

 from dataclasses import dataclass